WordPress/gutenberg/packages/block-editor/src/components/block-popover/README.md

 # BlockPopover and BlockPopoverInbetween

-These two components allows rendering editor UI by the block (in a popover) but outside the the canvas.
-This is important to avoid messing up with the style and layout of the block list.
+These two components allow rendering editor UI by the block (in a popover) but outside the canvas.
+This is important to avoid messing with the style and layout of the block list.

-For example, it's used to render the contextual block toolbar, the in-between block inserter.
+For example, it's used to render the contextual block toolbar and the in-between block inserter.

 ## BlockPopover